tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 ## Examples

-Let's give some example of workflow to give reader a better understanding on how and when TEP should be created and how they are managed across time.
+Let's give some example of workflow to give the reader a better understanding on how and when a TEP should be created and how they are managed across time.

-Those are examples, and do not necessarily reflect what happened, or will happens on the particular subject they are about.
-They are here to give more context and ideas on different situation that could rise while following the TEP process.
+These are examples, and do not necessarily reflect what happened, or what will happen on the particular subject they are about.
+They are here to give more context and ideas on different situations that could arise while following the TEP process.

 ### Share Task and Pipeline as OCI artifact

-For more context, this is linked to the following:
+See the following links for more context on this feature:

 - [Feature: Versioning on Tasks/Pipelines](https://github.com/tektoncd/pipeline/issues/1839)
 - [Oci tool: makes use of oci-artifacts to store and retrieve Tekton resources](https://github.com/tektoncd/experimental/pull/461)